 How to take HDR photos is even easier than AEB.
 If your camera has a HDR function then select any available exposure settings and get shooting.
 It’s so simple and a feature you can leave turned on if you shoot landscapes all the time to be honest.

 HDR photography software may be useful to enhance your shot further depending on the look you are trying to achieve.
 In Lightroom you could use the clarity and texture sliders to increase the effect with one image.

 In Photoshop you could use the shadows and highlights tool to enhance the range of detail on a single shot too.

-Bracketing photography primarily works on the basis of changing the exposure through aperture F/stops.
-But it is possible to follow a similar process that doesn’t change the F/stop at all, but instead changes the ISO level.
+Bracketing photography primarily works on the basis of changing the exposure through aperture F/stops or shutter speed.
+But it is possible to follow a similar process that doesn’t change the F/stop or shutter speed at all, but instead changes the ISO level.